 Mediation Attorneys DCP&P Defense in Morris County, NJ

 Mediation is one possible outcome of your DCP&P case during which the parties and their attorneys meet without the judge present, off the record in an attempt to reach a settlement.
 The DYFS defense lawyers at the Tormey Law Firm LLC are ready and able to assist you during a mediation with the Division of Child Protection and Permanency (known as “DCP&P”) in New Jersey.
-In fact, one of our attorneys is a former Deputy attorney general in NJ who used to prosecute these cases for the State.
-Now, he uses his expertise and experience to defend our clients dealing with an allegation of abuse or neglect.
 Protect your rights, your family, and your future: contact our experienced DCPP defense lawyers today for immediate assistance at 201-556-1570.
 Brent DiMarco, one of our attorneys, has literally handled hundreds of child abuse and neglect investigations and court matters during his career.
 We represent clients throughout Morris County NJ on DYFS matters including in Madison, Mendham, Harding, and Jefferson Twp.
 The initial consultation is always provided free of charge.

 Here is a review of one of the many satisfied clients of the Tormey Law Firm LLC:

 “The absolute best attorney in NJ!”

 Posted by Kris